mohdahsanrazakhan/react-for-5-yo/README.md

 A React component is _a reusable, self-contained building block_ of a user interface in a React application.
 It represents _a part of the UI that can have its own logic, state, and rendering behavior_.<br>
 React components are at the core of building web interfaces with React, and they can range from simple, isolated elements like buttons or form inputs to complex, nested structures like entire sections of a webpage.

-### Here's a simplified breakdown: (optional)
+### Here are key characteristics and concepts related to React components:

+- **Reusability:** React _components are designed to be reusable_.
+You can create a component once and use it multiple times across your application.
+This promotes a modular and efficient approach to UI development.

+- **Encapsulation:** Components _encapsulate both the UI and the logic related to that UI_.
+This encapsulation keeps the code _organized and maintains a separation of concerns_.

+- **State:** Components can have their own _state_, which is a _data store that can change over time_.
+When the state of a component changes, React automatically re-renders the component to reflect those changes in the UI.

+- **Props (Properties):** _Components can receive data from their parent components through props_.
+Props are like parameters that allow you to customize the behavior and appearance of a component when you use it in different contexts.

+- **Lifecycle Methods:** Components have a lifecycle, which consists of various methods that are automatically invoked at different stages of a component's existence.
+These methods allow you to perform actions such as initializing state, making API requests, or cleaning up resources.

 - **Rendering:** refers to _the process of turning your React components into a user interface (UI)_ that users can see and interact with on a web page.
 It's like taking the blueprint (your React components) and actually building the house (the visible and interactive part of your website) based on that blueprint.<br>
   When you write React code, you create components that describe what your UI should look like and how it should behave.
 React then takes these components and renders them onto the web page, making them visible to users.
 This _rendering process involves updating the UI whenever there are changes in your data or when user interactions occur_.<br>
   So, rendering in React is _all about making your web application come to life by taking your code and displaying it_ as a functional and interactive user interface.

-- **Reusability:** React components are designed to be reusable.
-You can _create a component once and use it multiple times across your application_.
-This promotes a modular and efficient approach to UI development.
-- **State:** Components can have their own state, which is a data store that can change over time.
-When the state of a component changes, React automatically re-renders the component to reflect those changes in the UI.
+- **Hierarchy:** React components can be _organized into a hierarchy or tree structure, with parent components containing child components_.
+Changes to a parent component can affect its children, allowing for complex, interactive UIs.

+- **Functional and Class Components:** React components can be _defined using either JavaScript classes (class components)_ or _JavaScript functions (functional components)_.
+Functional components are becoming more common, especially with the introduction of React Hooks.

+- **Component Composition:** You can _compose more complex UIs by combining multiple smaller components_.
+This promotes code reusability and maintainability.

+- **Custom Components:** In addition to using built-in HTML elements like `div` and `span`, you can create custom components to represent parts of your UI that have specific functionality or styling.

 ## What is a React JSX